NourBoutros/expenses_tracker_app/README.md

 # **Expenses-flutter-app**

-A Flutter App with which you can track your daily Expenses.
+A Flutter App which you can track your daily Expenses.
 It shows a Real-Time Weekly Bar Graph of the tracked Expenses.
 You can also delete an added Expense.

 ![Capture](https://user-images.githubusercontent.com/42559342/125634319-f1bccce4-3a03-4ef0-ab76-5218ac38ceed.jpg)